NCAR/DART/README.rst

 Manhattan Release
 -----------------

-The Manhattan release is new and currently supports only a subset of the models.
-DAReS staff will port over any requested model.
-Email dart@ucar.edu if yours is not on the list.
+DART releases are named based on the major version number.
+The current version, 9.x.x,  is the Manhattan release.
+Email dart@ucar.edu for advice if you are interested in a model which has not been converted from the previous Lanai release.

 Quick-start